 Gillian Darling is an award-winning television documentary director and producer.
 She has produced films on health, education, agriculture and economic development, and worked for National Film Board of Canada.

 Kate Keogh has been with the foundation since its inception and is a specialist in science and environmental education.
 She brings an understanding of classroom curriculum and practical ways that information from researchers can be incorporated into curriculum and made relevant to school age children.
-Kate served as a Director for 8 years.
+Kate served as a Director for 8 years and is our Archivist.

 Mike McKinlay is the owner of Mike McKinlay Productions, a film production company in Vancouver.
 His awards include a Leo Award and Wildspace Festival Most Impactful Small Budget Film.